sib-swiss/NGS-introduction-training/docs/day2/samtools.md

 The command `samtools view` is very versatile.
 It takes an alignment file and writes a filtered or processed alignment to the output.
 You can for example use it to compress your SAM file into a BAM file.
 Let's start with that.

-**Exercise**: compress our SAM file into a BAM file and include the header in the output.
+**Exercise**: Create a script called `08_compress_sort.sh`.
+Add a `samtools view` command to compress our SAM file into a BAM file and include the header in the output.
 For this, use the `-b` and `-h` options.
 Find the required documentation [here](http://www.htslib.org/doc/samtools-view.html).
 How much was the disk space reduced by compressing the file?

 !!! tip "Tip: Samtools writes to stdout"
     By default, samtools writes it's output to stdout.
 This means that you need to redirect your output to a file with `>` or use the the output option `-o`.

 ??? done "Answer"

-    ```sh
+    ```sh title="08_compress_sort.sh"
+    #!/usr/bin/env bash

+    cd ~/workdir/alignment_output

     samtools view -bh SRR519926.sam > SRR519926.bam
     ```
     By using `ls -lh`, you can find out that `SRR519926.sam` has a size of 264 Mb, while `SRR519926.bam` is only 77 Mb.

 To look up specific alignments, it is convenient to have your alignment file indexed.
 An indexing can be compared to a kind of 'phonebook' of your sequence alignment file.
-Indexing can be done with `samtools` as well, but it first needs to be sorted on coordinate (i.e. the alignment location).
+Indexing is done with `samtools` as well, but it first needs to be sorted on coordinate (i.e. the alignment location).
 You can do it like this:

 ```sh
 samtools sort SRR519926.bam > SRR519926.sorted.bam
 samtools index SRR519926.sorted.bam
 ```

+**Exercise**: Add these lines to `08_compress_sort.sh`, and re-run te script in order to generate the sorted bam file.
+After that checkout the headers of the unsorted bam file (`SRR519926.bam`) and the sorted bam file (`SRR519926.sorted.bam`) with `samtools view -H`.
+What are the differences?

+??? done "Answer"

+    Your script should like like this:

+    ```sh title="08_compress_sort.sh"
+    #!/usr/bin/env bash

+    cd ~/workdir/alignment_output

+    samtools view -bh SRR519926.sam > SRR519926.bam
+    samtools sort SRR519926.bam > SRR519926.sorted.bam
+    samtools index SRR519926.sorted.bam
+    ```

+    `samtools view -H SRR519926.bam` returns:

+    ```
+    @HD     VN:1.0  SO:unsorted
+    @SQ     SN:U00096.3     LN:4641652
+    @PG     ID:bowtie2      PN:bowtie2      VN:2.4.2        CL:"/opt/conda/envs/ngs-tools/bin/bowtie2-align-s --wrapper basic-0 -x /config/workdir/ref_genome//ecoli-strK12-MG1655.fasta -1 /config/workdir/trimmed_data/paired_trimmed_SRR519926_1.fastq -2 /config/workdir/trimmed_data/paired_trimmed_SRR519926_2.fastq"
+    @PG     ID:samtools     PN:samtools     PP:bowtie2      VN:1.12 CL:samtools view -bh SRR519926.sam
+    @PG     ID:samtools.1   PN:samtools     PP:samtools     VN:1.12 CL:samtools view -H SRR519926.bam
+    ```

+    And `samtools view -H SRR519926.sorted.bam` returns:

+    ```
+    @HD     VN:1.0  SO:coordinate
+    @SQ     SN:U00096.3     LN:4641652
+    @PG     ID:bowtie2      PN:bowtie2      VN:2.4.2        CL:"/opt/conda/envs/ngs-tools/bin/bowtie2-align-s --wrapper basic-0 -x /config/workdir/ref_genome//ecoli-strK12-MG1655.fasta -1 /config/workdir/trimmed_data/paired_trimmed_SRR519926_1.fastq -2 /config/workdir/trimmed_data/paired_trimmed_SRR519926_2.fastq"
+    @PG     ID:samtools     PN:samtools     PP:bowtie2      VN:1.12 CL:samtools view -bh SRR519926.sam
+    @PG     ID:samtools.1   PN:samtools     PP:samtools     VN:1.12 CL:samtools sort SRR519926.bam
+    @PG     ID:samtools.2   PN:samtools     PP:samtools.1   VN:1.12 CL:samtools view -H SRR519926.sorted.bam
+    ```

+    There are two main differences:

+    - The `SO` tag at `@HD` type code has changed from `unsorted` to `coordinate`.
+    - A line with the `@PG` type code for the sorting was added.

+    Note that the command to view the header (`samtools -H`) is also added to the header for both runs.

 ### Filtering